mayank1202/edgeai_book/Chapter 7.2 - Convolutions.md

 #### **Depthwise Convolutions**

  Depthwise convolution treats each input channel separately.
 It applies a different filter to each channel.
-It can be seen a special case of grouped convolution where number of groups, $*g* = C_i$.
-Number of filters per group = $C_o/C_i$
+It can be seen a special case of grouped convolution where number of groups, $g = C_i = C_o$.

+Every group has only 1 filter.
 MAC array utilization goes too low.

-What can be done about it: TBD?
+This is one of the rare scenarios where im2col maybe a good idea.